vivekruhela/miRPipe/README.md

 Jupyter Notebook environment will be opened in Firefox browser.
 Enter the PASSWORD mentioned in above command, by default it is set to- password.

-Now you can run the miRPipe from mirpipe_pipeline.ipynb notebook or check the synthetic data experiments from mirpipe_synthetic.ipynb notebook.
+Now you can run the miRPipe from mirpipe_pipeline.ipynb notebook.

 ## Tutorial
 We have also developed the tutorial [Tutorial.md](Tutorial.md) with screenshots to help users who are running this docker first time.